-To the Shareholders of Gold Reach Resources Ltd.,
+To the Shareholders of Surge Copper Corp. (formerly Gold Reach Resources Ltd.),

-We have audited the accompanying consolidated financial statements of Gold Reach Resources Ltd., which comprise the consolidated statements of financial position as at March 31, 2017 and 2016, and the consolidated statements of comprehensive loss, cash flows, and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.
+We have audited the accompanying consolidated financial statements of Surge Copper Corp. (formerly Gold Reach Resources Ltd.), which comprise the consolidated statements of financial position as at March 31, 2018 and 2017, and the consolidated statements of comprehensive loss, cash flows, and changes in equity for the year then ended, and a summary of significant accounting policies and other explanatory information.